bouwe77/bouwe77.github.io/content/blog/throwing-errors-just-to-be-sure/throwing-errors-just-to-be-sure.md

 I think it depends on the situation whether throwing errors is really necessary, but that it is almost always not necessary at all.

-Or am I missing a reason to do it?
+Or am I missing a reason to still do it sometimes?
 Please let me know, I want to learn!